rsyncOSX/RsyncUIdocs/content/post/configfiles.md

-title =  "RsyncUI configuration files" tags = ["config file"] categories = ["general information"] description = "Where does RsyncUI stores the various configuration files?" lastmod = "2020-10-23"
+title =  "RsyncUI configuration files" tags = ["config file"] categories = ["general information"] lastmod = "2020-10-23"
 +++
 RsyncUI stores its configurations, schedules and log records and user configurations as [JSON](https://en.wikipedia.org/wiki/JSON) files.
 The storage of those files is: